shenzihaofrank/Project_Shen/README.md

 (I will control the variates to show the effect of fuel consumption when one of the factor is changed.)

 # Data Answers
-### Analyzing the factors to figure out which affect the car fuel consumption mostly.
+Analyzing the factors to figure out which affect the car fuel consumption mostly.
+The result of the data analysis is that the fuel type causes the fuel consumption.
+That also is the answer of my research question.
+The charts below can show how I solve this problem and the result of the data analysis and the research question.
+The point I want to emphasize to my audience is that I changed my solution once I noticed the regression did not work that well for the dataset, and I cleaned up the data and calculated the average fuel consumption of E10 and SP98.

 ### The chart below shows the data of consumption and speed from the dataset.
 However, since there are so many data, it is hard to see the influence of speed to fuel consumption.
 So I need to try other ways to figure out the reason that really affect the fuel consumption.
 ![Alt text](https://github.com/shenzihaofrank/Project_Shen/blob/master/Consumption%20vs%20Speed.PNG)